100% Irish Owned for 50 Years - Licence No. TA0054

 The picturesque Algarve region can be found along Portugal’s Southernmost Coastline.
 Originally made up of small fishing villages, the region was transformed into a popular holiday destination in the 1960’s.
 The transformed coastline, well known for its pristine beaches and golf resorts is now lined with restaurants, pubs, hotels, and holiday homes.

-The Algarve is a suitable holiday destination for families, couples and groups of friends.
-Offering beautiful beaches for everyone to enjoy, plenty of family friendly activities, and lively party resorts for the younger generation who are looking to party every night of their holiday.
+The Algarve is a suitable holiday destination for families, couples and groups of friends, as it offers beautiful beaches for everyone to enjoy, plenty of family friendly activities, and lively party resorts for the younger generation who are looking to party every night of their holiday.

 To learn more about things to do in the Algarve, the best time to go and local info see here.

-Weather your looking to have a few casual drinks in a bar with live music or party the night away in a night club, the Algarve caters for both.
+Weather you're looking to have a few casual drinks in a bar with live music or party the night away in a night club, the Algarve caters for both.

 As the Algarve is a coastal region, it's not surprising to see plenty of restaurants serving fish and seafood dishes.
 However, as well as traditional Portuguese restaurants the region also has a huge choice of international cuisine to enjoy.